MTC is a 100% Fiber to the Premise Cooperative in the McDonough, Hancock, Henderson, Fulton, and Schuyler County areas.

 The service menu expanded again in 2005.
 As McDonough Telephone increased the availability of broadband to its members, MTC joined many other telecommunications providers in offering Internet protocol television (IPTV).

-After the overwhelmingly successful launch of MTC TV, MTC added features and expanded its service area.
+After the launch of MTC TV, MTC added features and expanded its service area.
 Customers then began to have access to High Definition, PVR service, Video on Demand and Pay Per View as TV enhancements.

 Fiber To The Home Introduced